-Since the end of the third quarter, American Airlines, British Airways and Iberia launched their joint business between North America and Europe after receiving approval from regulatory authorities earlier this year.
-The AA, BA and IB trans-Atlantic business, initially representing approximately \$7 billion in combined revenue between the carriers, will offer seamless service to approximately 433 destinations in 105 countries, with 5,178 daily departures worldwide.
+American Airlines, British Airways and Iberia launched their Joint Business between North America and Europe on Oct.
+1. The American, British Airways and Iberia trans-Atlantic business, initially representing approximately \$7 billion in combined revenue between the carriers, will offer seamless service to 433 destinations in 105 countries, with 5,178 daily departures worldwide.

-As part of enhancing the new joint business, American, British Airways and Iberia announced service to four new key routes, service to which will begin in the Spring of 2011.
+As part of enhancing the new Joint Business, American, British Airways and Iberia announced service to four new key routes, beginning spring 2011.
 They are: New York JFK-Budapest and Chicago-Helsinki (operated by American Airlines), London Heathrow-San Diego (operated by British Airways) and Madrid-Los Angeles (operated by Iberia).
-Also in the Spring of 2011, American will start offering additional frequencies from JFK to Barcelona and Miami to Madrid.
+Also in spring 2011, American will add additional frequencies from JFK to Barcelona and Miami to Madrid.